Spatial planning

+Discrete professional disciplines which involve spatial planning include land use, urban, regional, transport and environmental planning.
+Other related areas are also important, including economic and community planning, as well as maritime spatial planning.

 Numerous planning systems exist around the world.
 The form of planning largely diverges and co-evolves with societies and their governance systems.
 Every country, and states within those countries, have a unique planning systems that is made up by different actors, different planning perspectives and a particular institutional framework.
 Perspectives, actors and institutions change over time, influencing both the form and the impact of spatial planning.
-Especially in Northwestern Europe spatial planning has evolved greatly since the late 1950s.
+Especially in Northwestern Europe, spatial planning has evolved greatly since the late 1950s.
 Until the 1990s, the term ‘spatial’ was used primarily to refer to the way that planning should deal with more than simply zoning, land use planning, or the design of the physical form of cities or regions, but also should address the more complex issues of the spatial relationship of activities such as employment, homes and leisure uses.